 2. Being Here Every Time Strengthens Our Faith

 When people have problems and you ask them what they need, many times before they mention food or finances they will call out for greater faith.
-IE - The 9-11 victims in New York have all kinds of financial assistance but they asked for help with their faith in time of crisis.
+For example, the 9-11 victims in New York have all kinds of financial assistance but they asked for help with their faith in time of crisis.
 The President of the United States commands the most powerful military in all of history but asks the nation to pray for him so his faith will not falter.

 The Apostles witnessed God's miracles and performed mighty deeds themselves but when it came time to ask for something, they asked Jesus to increase their faith - Luke 17:5.
 Faith is not only necessary for salvation but it is also necessary to be able to manage the many ups and downs of life so we can hang on to that salvation.